-The CD is another good example of how good something can look with very little resources , it is basically just the front DVD cover but it simply fits the CD perfect, clean and good looking.
+The CD is another good example of how good something can look with very little resources, it is basically just the front DVD cover but it simply fits the CD perfect, clean and good looking.

-I didn’t get the floppy version but stickers was included anyways which is a nice concept that is getting pretty common on the Amiga now, good looking are they too and the design fits the floppy perfectly.
+I didn’t get the floppy version but stickers were included anyways which is a nice concept that is getting pretty common on the Amiga now, good looking are they too and the design fits the floppy perfectly.

 More extras, Lumberjack Reloaded stickers!.
-I am not a fan of stickers in general but they look great and i guess i’ll use them as “freebies” in my “loot like crates” that i send out to my friends and fellow collectors around the globe.
+I am not a fan of stickers in general but they look great and i guess I’ll use them as “freebies” in my “loot like crates” that i send out to my friends and fellow collectors around the globe.

 A pretty big fridge magnet is also part of the box, lovely stuff and definitely one that i won’t give away or something like that.

-The game itself is pretty straight forward and a typical “mobile phone” app in the sense that it is on one screen and highly addictive stuff.
+The game itself is pretty straightforward and a typical “mobile phone” app in the sense that it is on one screen and highly addictive stuff.
 You chop down sections of a tree and have to switch sides if there’s a branch sticking out.
 Being quick is the key to success and this is only possible with a lot of practice.

 The game originates from the Commodore 64 and quite popular too, what the differences between that one and this Amiga reloaded version i do not know yet.